pikaju/flutter-maps-launcher/README.md

 # Maps launcher for Flutter

-A simple package that uses [url_launcher](https://pub.dev/packages/url_launcher) to launch the maps app with the proper scheme on both iOS and Android.
+A simple package that uses [url_launcher](https://pub.dev/packages/url_launcher) to launch the maps app with the proper scheme on iOS, Android and the web.

 On iOS, map links [as specified by Apple](https://developer.apple.com/library/archive/featuredarticles/iPhoneURLScheme_Reference/MapLinks/MapLinks.html) are launched.
 On Android, the geo intent is used as documented [here](https://developer.android.com/guide/components/intents-common.html#Maps).
+For web, the plugin will simply launch [Google Maps](https://developers.google.com/maps/documentation/urls/guide).

 ## Usage